-Anarchy, meaning no rulers, can be—and, as we’ve all seen, typically is—conceived as total lawlessness, chaos, riots in the streets, etc. And this is understandable, I think, because “no rulers” can easily include oneself, i.e., not ruling even oneself.
+Anarchy, simply meaning no rulers, can be—and, as we’re all aware, typically is—conceived as total lawlessness, chaos, riots in the streets, etc. And this is understandable, I think, because “no rulers” can easily include oneself—i.e., one not even ruling oneself.

-Now, combine those ideas with my more recent observation, when I posted:
+Now, combine those ideas with my more recent observation, when I posted on FB:

 “I’m coming to believe that there is addiction, and there is enlightenment, and there is no in-between.”